tantowish/zenspire-be/README.md

 # Zenspire

 Zenspire is a mental health app that supports global goals for health, education, and gender equality.
-Zenspire helps individuals improve their well-being while contributing to Sustainable Development Goals 3 (Good Health and Well-being), 4 (Quality Education), and 5 (Gender Equality).Getting started
+Zenspire helps individuals improve their well-being while contributing to Sustainable Development Goals 3 (Good Health and Well-being), 4 (Quality Education), and 5 (Gender Equality).

+## Getting started

 **Clone**